johanngerberding/johanngerberding.github.io/content/posts/2024-08-23-Vision-Language-Models.md

 {{< figure align=center alt="Left MIM and MLM and right the MaskVLM idea" src="/imgs/vlms/maskvlm_idea.png" width=85% caption="Figure 7.
 Left: MIM & MLM; Right: Masked Vision Language Modeling [6]">}}

 <p align="justify">
-- two types of pre-training objectives:
-    - masked vision and language modeling:
-        - image and text encoders are transformer based models that extract features
-        - image and text features are further processed by image and text cross-modality encoders which consist of 3 cross-attention blocks
-        - the cross-modality encoders generate attentions for the text and image features to enhance the representations of one modality by interacting with the other
-    - multimodal alignment:
-        - image text contrastive learning (ITC)
-        - image text matching (ITM)
-        - for more detailed info on those, take a look at the paper
+There are two main types of pre-training objectives in this model.
+The first is masked vision and language modeling.
+Here, transformer-based models are used as image and text encoders to extract features from both modalities.
+These features are then processed by image and text cross-modality encoders, which consist of three cross-attention blocks.
+These blocks allow the text and image features to interact, enhancing the representation of each by leveraging information from the other.
+The second objective is multimodal alignment, which includes image-text contrastive learning (ITC) and image-text matching (ITM).
+These methods align the representations of images and text to ensure they correspond accurately.
+For more detailed information, you can refer to the original paper.
 </p>

 {{< figure align=center alt="MaskVLM model architecture" src="/imgs/vlms/maskvlm_architecture.png" width=90% caption="Figure 8.
 Overview of the MaskVLM model architecture [6]">}}

 <p align="justify">
-- this paradigm is very data efficient, in limited data scenarios only ∼40% of data used by the state-of-the-art models is sufficient to match their performance.
+MaskVLM is very data efficient, it especially shines in limited data scenarios where only ∼40% of data used by the state-of-the-art models is sufficient to match their performance.
 </p>

 ### Generative-based VLMs